Simon Yates (cyclist): 2019

 Yates previously considered time-trialling to be a weakness, and slowly improved since his junior years.
 He had improved in 2019, with his first win in the discipline coming on a hilly course at Paris–Nice.
 Yates returned to the Giro d'Italia aiming for the general classification.
 He entered the race, publicly stating that he considered himself as "the number one favourite" for the race.
-He started, showing superb form on the opening stage, an individual time-trial in Bologna, where he finished second behind Primož Roglič.
-Yates's hopes of the overall win looked all but over after a disastrous stage 9 time-trial that saw him lose over 3 minutes, dropping to 24th overall.
-He lost further time on stage 13 up to Serrù Lake.
-Despite a second-place finish on stage 19, he finished 8th overall and described it as heartbreaking.
+He finished second on the opening individual time trial stage in Bologna, behind only Primož Roglič.
+However, he was unable to repeat this result in the second individual time trial, on stage nine, where he lost more than three minutes, dropping to 24th overall.
+He lost further time on stage 13 up to Serrù Lake, and despite a second-place finish on stage 19, he finished 8th overall and described it as "heartbreaking".

 He rode the Tour de France, in support of his brother's general classification ambition, but Simon was allowed a day off domestique duty, and won stage 12 into Bagnères-de-Bigorre in a 3 up sprint against Pello Bilbao and Gregor Mühlberger.
 Unfortunately for Adam, his general classification hopes faded after losing time on the individual time-trial and the climb to Col du Tourmalet.
-These general classification losses freed up Simon as the team refocused on stage wins, and he added another mountain stage win after a ferocious solo attack on stage 15, taking 's tally to 3 before the second rest day.
+These general classification losses freed up Simon as the team refocused on stage wins, and he added another mountain stage win after a solo attack on stage 15, taking 's tally to 3 before the second rest day.

 2020

-In September 2020, Yates won the 2020 Tirreno–Adriatico beating Geraint Thomas and becoming the first British winner of the race.
-In the following month, Yates started the 2020 Giro d'Italia.
-However, he had to abandon the race before the start of stage 8, after he tested positive for COVID-19.